Scramjet911/Blog/_posts/2022-09-10-hackathon.md

 # Run the flask app
 ```

 but the response times were too long.
+So like any software development process I had to iterate again for improvement.

-I needed to get to the root of this issue and find the step taking the most time.
-Logging the time at each step is the way I did this.
+But first I needed to get to the root of this issue and find the step taking the most time.
+Logging each step is the way I did this.

-What I found was that most of the time was spent on classifying the texts, maybe a lighter model would be faster but there might be an accuracy tradeoff.
+What I found was that most of the time was spent on classifying the texts, understandable but I was sure it could be optimized.

+### Optimization

+One way of optimization may be a lighter model but there might be an accuracy tradeoff, also hunting for a model and changing the implementation (I couldn't find a replacement on hugging face at the time) is not a good use of the limited time.

 Another way to make the classification faster is to run them in parallel (If your machine supports and has the bandwidth for it).
 Currently the flask server has to listen to the requests, compute the sentiment and abuse analysis, all on the same thread sequentially.
 There should be a significant speedup by using multiple threads/processes for classification.